Message From The Regional Treasurer

 Your organization’s partnership is paramount in assisting Region I in fulfilling our regional goals while complying with NSBE’s national directives.
 By partnering with us, your organization will play an important role in promoting continuous growth and learning as well as empowering leaders who think innovatively and communicate effectively.

-The attached 2022 Partnership Guide provides an in-depth look into FRC programming initiatives, workshops, and other events and activities your organization can participate in and sponsor during the conference and throughout the year.
+This Partnership Guide provides an in-depth look into FRC programming initiatives, workshops and other events and activities your organization can participate in and sponsor during the conference and throughout the year.
 If you have any questions about the information outlined here, please contact me using the information below.

 Sincerely